 Growth teams then meet weekly to address issues, provide progress reports, share experiences, handle any escalations and blockers, etc. The earlier processes also ensure that these are made as efficient as possible.
 In addition, IBM also has something called the ‘Metrics Monday’ where the insights from all the work are shared across functional team by the growth leads.

-The use of Experiments has helped create good working and collaborative relationships within the company.
+The use of Growth Software has helped create good working and collaborative relationships within the company.
 These cross-functional teams and individuals are also much more closely aligned with the company’s overall strategy and the directions its products need and will take.

 For example, visitors to the pricing page within the SPSS Stats product journey were seen to have some intent to buy.
 But there was a consensus that the design of the page and table of options at the time wasn’t intuitive to guiding users toward purchase, as the actual “Configure and Buy” button was below the fold and outside of the table.
 So they tested, among other things, stacking both a “Try” and a “Buy” button inside the table, above the fold.
 The company found overall CTR on the page increased around 6% for two test geographies, including a net new uptick in Try clicks.
 As a result, the stacked “Try” and “Buy” buttons were standardized for SPSS across 138 geographies with the U.S. In the first 30-days alone, digital, touchless (self-service) revenue saw an 8% uptick.